keytonic/Buy-Me-A-Coffee-Button/README.md

 I wanted to make the Buy Me a Coffee button more customizable and allow for dynamic control.

-Drop the folder "buymeacoffee.svg" on your webserver and link to it like its an image.
+-Drop the folder "buymeacoffee.svg" on your webserver and link to it like its an image.

+-Append these key-value pair parameters to the URL to customize the button to your preferences:

+    - backgroundcolor
+        - Specifies the color of the button using hex color codes.
+        - Omit the hash tag, defaults to #808080, grey, if not supplied.
+    - color
+    - coffee
+    - border
+    - borderwidth

 <img width="200px" src="https://keytonic.net/projects/buymeacoffee.svg?backgroundcolor=FF0000&coffee=FFA500&color=000000&border=000000&borderwidth=2"><br>
 <img width="200px" src="https://keytonic.net/projects/buymeacoffee.svg?backgroundcolor=FFA500&coffee=FF0000&color=808080&border=808080&borderwidth=2"><br>